input-output-hk/nixops-flake/README.md

 # "aws" "encrypted-links" "gcp" "hetzner" "packet" "virtd" "vbox"
 ```

-* Nixops can be build impurely with no plugins.
+* Nixops can be built impurely with no plugins.
 In this case, a warning will be shown during the build.

 ## Flake Outputs and Legacy Packages